michaelawyu/cloudevents-generator/docs/auto.md

 # Populating attributes automatically

-This document discusses how to set up an auto-populated attribute using Cloud Events Generator.
+This document discusses how to set up an auto-populated attribute using CloudEvents Generator.

-The event library prepared by Cloud Events Generator can populate a **`string`** attribute automatically **if no other values are provided**.
+The event library prepared by CloudEvents Generator can populate a **`string`** attribute automatically **if no other values are provided**.
 To create such an attribute, you must

 * Use one of the supported `format`s in the attribute specification
 * Set the `auto` field to `true` in the attribute specification

-Cloud Events Generator will ignore all the other optional fields in the attribute specification, except for `description`, if `auto` and `format` are present and valid.
+CloudEvents Generator will ignore all the other optional fields in the attribute specification, except for `description`, if `auto` and `format` are present and valid.